wboykinm/billmorris.io/blog/_posts/2024-10-04-eye-of-quebec.md

 _[Manicouagan lake - mushalagan lake area, Quebec](https://ostrnrcan-dostrncan.canada.ca/entities/publication/fbd676d2-9160-4739-934a-8aeb4cdce3bf)_

 The crater structure is very clear in this geologically-focused delineation, with smaller bodies of water occupying the fringes.
-By 1955, this map was likely informed by aerial photography and photogrammetry, so at least someone had seen this crater from the air.
-But _what did it look like from space?
+By 1955, this map was likely informed by aerial photography and photogrammetry, so at least someone had seen this crater from the air before the dam was completed.
+But _what did the crater look like from space?
 How could I get a satellite view from before 1973?_

 This line of thinking set off mental alarm bells.
 In a survey I wrote last year [covering some of the weird ways we've remotely-sensed things](https://billmorris.io/shoals/2023/09/10/rs-b-sides.html), I dug a bit into the CIA's Corona spy satellite program, which ran from 1959 to 1972, snapping photos of earth on honest-to-god film and sending them back into the atmosphere on parachutes to be snagged by well-timed planes: